Tracy Posner: Business career

 In August 1984, Posner Ward represented her father, Victor Posner, who was unable to attend the renaming of a street in his name by Hermitage, Pennsylvania.
 Speaking to the assembled guests and reporters, Posner Ward apologized for her father's inability to attend by saying, "My father planned to come up to the last minute; I hope you realize how hard he tried to make it.
 He is truly honored by this decision."
 She declined to speak about her father's legal case in Florida.

 In 1989, Victor Posner sent Tracy to take over Burt Ward's publicly traded fund-raising company.

 In 1994, Posner Ward sued her half brother Steven Posner, claiming he let one of her smaller trust funds, worth $2 million, dwindle to $100,000 with undocumented loans and other transactions of little or no value.
 In the lawsuit initiated by Tracy Ward, she alleged in Dade Circuit Court that the trust should have passed to her at age 21 and been kept secret until 1993.
 Posner Ward was involved in lawsuits until April 2015 which entangled the estate of her late father, industrialist Victor Posner, who changed his will shortly before he died in 2002, and removed his children and grandchildren as heirs to his estate.
 A lawsuit by Troy Posner, not including Tracy, was eventually settled for $14 million.

 Acting

 Posner appeared in three films with her husband, Burt Ward.
 She also appeared in a small role in the 2001 film What's the Worst That Could Happen?

 Personal life

 Tracy is the wife of actor Burt Ward.
-They have a daughter, Melody.
+They have a daughter.